 The Pima Air and Space Museum is the largest privately funded air museum in the world, with more than 300 aircraft as well as spacecraft.
 The collection includes historical aircraft as well as some of the most advanced models.
 Featured attractions include John F Kennedy's presidential plane and a replica of a 1903 Wright Brothers Flyer.
 For an additional fee visitors can take a bus tour to the adjacent "Boneyard", the 309th Aerospace Maintenance and Regeneration Center.

 8 University of Arizona

 The University of Arizona in Tucson is home to the impressive Arizona State Museum, Mineral Museum, Center for Creative Photography, University of Arizona Museum of Art, and the Flandrau Science Center.
-Visitors can spend a couple hours or a couple days seeing the sights on this campus.
+Visitors can spend a couple of hours or a couple of days seeing the sights on this campus.

 9 St Augustine Cathedral